drmse87/python-russian-news/README.md

 * -ng/--ngram (N-gram length, valid options are 'unigram', 'bigram' and 'trigram', default: unigram)
 * -sw/--stopwords or --no-stopwords (Use stopwords, default: True)

-The script then checks the training and test set directories for appropriate labels (subdirectories) and documents (any .txt files inside them).
-Note that test and training set directories should be organised as follows (else the script should raise an error):
+The script checks the provided training and test set paths for appropriate labels (subdirectories) and documents (any .txt files inside them).
+Note that test and training set directories should be organized as follows (else the script should raise an error):
 * Training set
     * Label 1
         * File 1.txt